Early Middle Ages: Italy

 The Lombards, who first entered Italy in 568 under Alboin, carved out a state in the north, with its capital at Pavia.
 At first, they were unable to conquer the Exarchate of Ravenna, the Ducatus Romanus, and Calabria and Apulia.
 The next two hundred years were occupied in trying to conquer these territories from the Byzantine Empire.

 The Lombard state was relatively Romanized, at least when compared to the Germanic kingdoms in northern Europe.
 It was highly decentralized at first, with the territorial dukes having practical sovereignty in their duchies, especially in the southern duchies of Spoleto and Benevento.
 For a decade following the death of Cleph in 575, the Lombards did not even elect a king; this period is called the Rule of the Dukes.
 The first written legal code was composed in poor Latin in 643: the Edictum Rothari.
 It was primarily the codification of the oral legal tradition of the people.

 The Lombard state was well-organized and stabilized by the end of the long reign of Liutprand (717-744), but its collapse was sudden.
 Unsupported by the dukes, King Desiderius was defeated and forced to surrender his kingdom to Charlemagne in 774.
 The Lombard kingdom ended and a period of Frankish rule was initiated.
 The Frankish king Pepin the Short had, by the Donation of Pepin, given the pope the "Papal States" and the territory north of that swath of papally-governed land was ruled primarily by Lombard and Frankish vassals of the Holy Roman Emperor until the rise of the city-states in the 11th and 12th centuries.

+From the 650s onward, the Mediterranean became a battleground between Arab and Byzantine naval forces, with both sides launching raids and counterraids against islands and coastal settlements and engaging in a naval arms race.
+In the latter part of the conflict, the Republic of Venice emerged as an important ally of the Byzantines.

 In the south, a period of chaos began.
 The Duchy of Benevento maintained its sovereignty in the face of the pretensions of both the Western and Eastern Empires.
 In the 9th century, the Muslims conquered Sicily.
 The cities on the Tyrrhenian Sea departed from Byzantine allegiance.
 Various states owing various nominal allegiances fought constantly over territory until events came to a head in the early 11th century with the coming of the Normans, who conquered the whole of the south by the end of the century.